Portfolio

 Black Noise Modular

 Black Noise Modular are based in France, and produce beautiful, unique and innovative modules.
 They were looking to add three of their core products to VCV Rack, mirroring the Cosmos Bundle that they sell.
 The project required careful measurements of hardware behaviour, and translating features such as the touch pads and built in capacitor expander to appropriate virtual metaphors.
+All modules are polyphonic too!

 [Library Link], [Demo Link], [GitHub Link ].